 Find out more at Why Have Garage Wall Vents?
 (7 Important Reasons You Need To Know!).

-The room above the garage gets hot as warm air in the garage moves up and either infiltrates the room or heats it by conduction in case the insulation is not good.
+The bottom line is that improper insulation and inadequate airflow will make room above garage hot during summers.
+The room above the garage gets hot as warm air in the garage moves up and either infiltrates the room or heats it by conduction.

 You can take one or preferably all of the following five ways to cool down the room: